 If you make a mistake the costs can easily run into the tens of thousands of dollars and higher.

-How Much Do I Need To Buy Property?
+How Much Do I Need to Buy Property?

 Ideally a deposit of 20% is required; once 20% is achieved you avoid having to pay lenders mortgage insurance (LMI), which is a one-off premium.
-If you are unable to achieve a 20% deposit LMI can run into tens of thousands of dollars. http://www.genworth.com.au/online-tools-forms-and-reports/lmi-tools/lmi-premium-estimator
+If you are unable to achieve a 20% deposit LMI can run into tens of thousands of dollars.

 You will also need to cover stamp duty costs on top of your deposit.
 Stamp duty varies between states.

-How Should I Structure The Finance?
+How Should I Structure the Finance?

-Can I Buy Property Through Superannuation?
+Can I Buy Through Superannuation?

 One exception to these rules is you could potentially purchase your business premises through your SMSF, allowing you to pay rent directly to your SMSF at the market rate.

-What Else Can I Invest In?
+What Else Can I Invest in?

 When deciding on where to invest your money it is important to consider diversification (i.e. not putting all your eggs in one basket).
 Investing in property has its advantages and risks.
 Consider your investment portfolio as a whole and make sure you have spread your risk across a range of investment options such as stocks, property, bonds and cash.

-What Do I Do To Get Started?
+How Do I Get Started?

 You can either begin to research the property market yourself or speak with an expert.
 Be mindful that, as with all investments, there is an element of risk and you need to make sure you take your personal circumstances into consideration.
 Also, be cautious of property spruikers.
 Unfortunately, the property industry is not currently regulated.

-Research, research, research!
+The key to property investment, Newcastle, is research, research, research!
 Do your homework – it is important to do your due diligence on: